 The spread of the far-right in the Western Balkans (WB) coincided with the end of the Cold War, but has followed different paths.
 Fascist ideas permeated the former Yugoslav space in the 1980s through punk, New-Wave and skinhead subcultures.
-Unlike in Western Europe where such movements mostly expressed anti-capitalist ideas, in Yugoslavia they revolted against the conformism of socialist ideology that had ruled the country since the end of World War II.132 In the mid-eighties, there were few Naziskinheads in some Yugoslav cities.
-Their ranks grew in the following decade and a branch of Blood and Honour was founded in Serbia.133 claims and revanchist sentiments that determined the "normalisation" of nationalism in the regional political framework.134 Far-right leanings have also been propelled by diaspora communities which gave support to the parties in conflict.135 The experience of migration contributed to enhance the sense of national belonging136 and in some cases to emphasise the racist content of the national narratives.
-One of the earliest Albanian affiliation to neo-fascist ideology seems to have occurred in the context of the Italian National-Socialist Black Metal (NSBM) scene.137
+Unlike in Western Europe where such movements mostly expressed anti-capitalist ideas, in Yugoslavia they revolted against the conformism of socialist ideology that had ruled the country since the end of World War II.
+In the mid-eighties, there were few Naziskinheads in some Yugoslav cities.
+Their ranks grew in the following decade and a branch of Blood and Honour was founded in Serbia.

+The end of the Tito era was marked by the resurgence of strong nationalist feelings which led to civil wars that lasted from 1991 to 2001.
+The map drawn after the conflicts engendered irredentist claims and revanchist sentiments that determined the "normalisation" of nationalism in the regional political framework.
+Far-right leanings have also been propelled by diaspora communities which gave support to the parties in conflict.
+The experience of migration contributed to enhance the sense of national belonging and in some cases to emphasise the racist content of the national narratives.
+One of the earliest Albanian affiliation to neo-fascist ideology seems to have occurred in the context of the Italian National-Socialist Black Metal (NSBM) scene.